AfifahAyeshaBijli/AfifahAyeshaBijli/README.md

 --->

-I'm Afifah Ayesha Bijli, a passionate developer with a knack for building intuitive and efficient web applications.
+I'm Afifah Ayesha Bijli, a passionate developer with a knack for building user-friendly and efficient web applications.
 I enjoy exploring new technologies and applying them to solve real-world problems.

 **Skills:**
 Complete Web Developer and UI/UX designer as well

-Worked on tools using figma ,Wix Studio
+Worked on tools as figma ,Wix Studio

 🚀 **Projects**

-KOSRA :  A user-friendly Travel-management website for hotel,resturant,flight booking also to add photos for memories and a feature to add in bucket list.Collabrated with (https://github.com/KavyaSingh236/)
+**KOSRA** :  A user-friendly Travel-management website for hotel,resturant,flight booking also to add photos for memories and a feature to add in bucket list.Collabrated with (https://github.com/KavyaSingh236/)

-Tempsat: A user-friendly weather website that provides accurate forecasts and insights.
+**Tempsat**: A user-friendly weather website that provides accurate forecasts and insights.

-Valentine special: Interactive website
+**Valentine special**: Interactive website

-PixelCraft: An online image editor focused on simplicity and efficiency for basic editing tasks.
+**PixelCraft**: An online image editor focused on simplicity and efficiency for basic editing tasks.

-Smart Detection : An iot project using esp32 and various sensors for the community service
+**Smart Detection** : An iot project using esp32 and various sensors for the community service

 **🌱 I’m currently learning**